TechTrooper05/Currency-Converter/README.md

 ⚠️ This is the initial version of the project and is still under active development.

-* Country flag support is currently not available.

 ## Future Improvements

-* Support for country flags across all available currencies
 * Better error handling for API requests
 * Better UI for all users